 Teacher may wish to pull some students into small groups to provide additional support for the writing portion of this lesson.
 Teacher may also break the lesson into two sessions if necessary.
+Teacher may meet individual students' needs by providing a three-page book or allowing students to add pages to their five-page book.
 Homeschool Modifications This lesson translates well to the homeschool setting without modification.
 [3] EMOTIONS © Toby and Tutter Publishing